K8s primer - Part I

 Second part in K8s Primer - Part II

 We want to deploy a Go application using Kubernetes (K8s).
-The application is a simple HTTP server that listens on port 7070 and responds to any request with a “Hello world” followed by a random integer.
+The application is a simple HTTP server that listens on port 7070 and responds to any request with “Hello world” followed by a random integer.

 File ./main.go